epiphany-platform/CommonDataLayer/docs/architecture/index.md

 [data-router]             | Route incoming data from and through MQ for consumption by the specific Command Service

 ## Storage Layer
+Storage layer, which is sometimes called "repository".

 Crate Name              | Purpose
 ------------------------|--------
-[query-service]           | Wrap each individual repository for retrieval of data [command-service]         | Intake data from a MQ and storage, in specific repository [db-shrinker-storage]     | A service to remove older data from storage
+[query-service]           | Wrap each individual database for retrieval of data [command-service]         | Intake data from a MQ and storage, in specific database [db-shrinker-storage]     | A service to remove older data from storage

 ## Retrieval Layer